Jackevans47/Snake/README.md

 - [render.com](https://render.com/) was used to deploy the project.
 - [Draw.io](https://app.diagrams.net/) was used to make a flowchart for the README file.

 ---

+## bugs

+1. ERR error was present when live deploying to render.
+This was caused by cursor.curse_set().
+This bug was fixed by implimenting cursor.hide().

+2. A bug occured with the random spawning of the food object outside the game area, this was fixed by editing the coordinates.

+3. An unfixed bug was present when trying to impliment the use of emojis for the snake and food object.
+The food object would randomly not spawn in.
+This was fixed by keeping the code simple and just using "#" for the snake and "*" for the food.
+The use of emojis could be applied during a future project.

+---